The objective of the Alberta Community Partnership (ACP) is to improve the viability and long-term sustainability of municipalities.

 Eligible projects and components

-Provides funding to partnerships of 2 or more municipalities to develop regional land use plans and service delivery frameworks.
+Provides funding to partnerships of 2 or more municipalities to develop regional plans, service delivery frameworks and regional service delivery efficiencies.

 Provides funding to municipalities involved with regional governance and municipal restructuring processes such as amalgamation, dissolution or viability reviews.